 The RAF requires firms to consider barriers to their resolvability beyond those that it specifies.
-Santander UK's 'idiosyncratic' barrier to resolvability is its ability to be separated from its parent and the global group.
+Santander UK's 'idiosyncratic' barrier to resolvability is its ability to be separated from its parent and the global group in resolution.
 This is necessary because it is a key underpinning of the MPE resolution strategy which means that the Santander UK Group is separated from its parent at the point of resolution.

-The Santander UK Group is by design financially, from a capital as well as from a liquidity perspective, legally and operationally separable from its parent and the parent group.
-Interconnections between the UK Group and the parent group are monitored and managed and operational interconnections are clearly documented and supported by robust resolution-proof contracts.
+The Santander UK Group is by design financially, legally and operationally separable from its parent and the parent group.
+Interconnections between the UK Group and the parent group are monitored and managed.

+Operational interconnections, in specific, are clearly documented and supported by robust resolution-proof contracts and appropriate service level agreements (SLAs).
 Structural changes to the group are considered in light of their impact on resolvability.